Troy Hambrick: Regular season

+Playoffs

 Personal life

 Hambrick's brother Darren was a linebacker in the NFL for the Dallas Cowboys, Cleveland Browns and Carolina Panthers.
 His uncle is former Major League Baseball pitcher Mudcat Grant.

 In September 2005, Hambrick was arrested on domestic abuse charges, which were dropped after prosecutors declined to file formal charges.
 In 2007, he was arrested for selling cocaine.
 He later was sentenced to five years in prison, but was released in March 2011 after entering a drug treatment program.